 Institutions planning to prepare a proposal package for NASA EPSCoR are requested to submit a Notice of Intent (NOI) to propose.
-To be useful to NASA EPSCoR Management, NOIs must be submitted by the jurisdiction NASA EPSCoR Director through NSPIRES (http://nspires.nasaprs.com) by 11:59 p.m.
-Eastern Time, March 18, 2013.
+To be useful to NASA EPSCoR Management, NOIs must be submitted by the NASA EPSCoR Director through NSPIRES at http://nspires.nasaprs.com by 11:59 p.m.
+Eastern Time, February 24, 2014.
 NOIs must be submitted via NSPIRES regardless of whether the proposal will be submitted via NSPIRES or Grants.Gov.
-NASA will use the information provided in the NOI to assess research interests in NASA EPSCoR and to determine the expertise required of merit reviewers.
+NASA will use the information provided in the NOI to identify research areas of interests, Center and Mission Directorate alignment, to determine the expertise required of NASA and external merit reviewers.
 See Appendix E, Section 3 of this announcement for additional details regarding NOIs.